 St Swithun’s was built in 1827 – apparently modelled on the proportions of Solomon's Temple – to replace a medieval church a quarter of a mile away.
-Unusually, the entrance faces east, but the Georgian building is striking, with a portico supported on four Tuscan columns and a circular cupola above.
+The Georgian building is striking, with a portico supported on four Tuscan columns and a circular cupola above and unusually, the entrance faces east.

 Inside, the stained-glass windows depict different designs of the cross from cultures and faiths around the world.
 A large, decorated crucifix hangs behind the central altar.